fastapi-admin/fastapi-admin/docs/en/docs/pro/index.md

 admin_app.configure(maintenance=True)
 ```

+## Admin Log

 ## Free consultation

-Whenever you have any questions, you can send email to <long2ice@gmai.com> or open `issue` in `fastapi-admin-pro` repository, I will answer your questions as soon as possible.
+Whenever you have any questions, you can send email to <long2ice@gmai.com> or open `issue` in `fastapi-admin-pro`
+repository, I will answer your questions as soon as possible.